 Location.
 27° 58.643′ N, 82° 21.677′ W. Marker is in East Lake-Orient Park, Florida, in Hillsborough County.
-Memorial can be reached from U.S. 301, 0.2 miles East Dr. Martin Luther King Jr. Boulevard, on the right when traveling south.
-Marker is located within Hillsborough County Veterans Memorial Park.
+Memorial can be reached from U.S. 301, 0.2 miles south of East Dr. Martin Luther King Jr. Boulevard, on the right when traveling south.
+Marker stands within Hillsborough County Veterans Memorial Park.
 Touch for map.
 Marker is at or near this postal address: 3602 N US Highway 301, Tampa FL 33619, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Philippine-American War 1899 - 1913 (here, next to this marker); The Barbary Wars 1801-1829 (here, next to this marker); United States occupation of the Dominican Republic (1916-1924) (here, next to this marker); Operation Gothic Serpent (1993) (here, next to this marker); Mayaguez Incident (1975) (here, next to this marker); 1958 Lebanon crisis (here, next to this marker); The Berlin blockade (here, next to this marker); Operation Enduring Freedom - Philippines (here, next to this marker).
+Boxer Rebellion 1898-1901 (here, next to this marker); The Barbary Wars 1801-1829 (here, next to this marker); United States occupation of the Dominican Republic (1916-1924) (here, next to this marker); Operation Gothic Serpent (1993) (here, next to this marker); Mayaguez Incident (1975) (here, next to this marker); 1958 Lebanon crisis (here, next to this marker); The Berlin blockade (here, next to this marker); Operation Enduring Freedom - Philippines (here, next to this marker).
 Touch for a list and map of all markers in East Lake-Orient Park.

 Also see . . .
-The Boxer Rebellion.
-(Submitted on March 22, 2022, by Brandon D Cross of Flagler Beach, Florida.)
+Philippine Insurrection Campaigns.
+(Submitted on March 29, 2022, by Brandon D Cross of Flagler Beach, Florida.)